ptwestmoreland/Cpp-programs/README.md

 20. Trim white space
 This function trims leading and trailing white space from a C string and leaves inner whitespace intact.

-21. Seam Carving
+21. Image processing - Seam Carving
-This file processes PPM files by resizing them.
+This file processes PPM files by resizing them with seam carving.
 It only allows the reduction of height and width of an image.
 The PPM files are treated as a 2D array of pixels.
-The pixel struct is defined in the header file.
+The pixel struct is defined in the header file and a greedy algorithm is used to erase seams.

+22. Dungeon Crawler
+ This program is an exercise in 2D arrays and dynamic memory.
+It allows the user to play dungeon crawler.
+The game logic is implemented without graphics.
+The user enters a dnugeon name and the number of levels.
+From there a map is created and loaded from a text file.
+The user then plays until he quits, is taken out by a monster, or reaches the next level.
+When the user reaches the door for the final dungeon/level under the selected category, the game is over.
+The logic controls resizing the map and making 4 copies of the original, monster moves, player moves, and map creation and deletion.
+There are map files included to play with.